Grenoside: History

-The name Grenoside is derived from the language of the Anglo-Saxons.
-The name Grenoside, which was first recorded in the thirteenth century as Gravenhou, is made up of the different elements.
-Gren from the Old English (Anglo-Saxon) graefan meaning a quarry. ‘o’ from the Old Norse haugr meaning hill and the modern word side, altogether meaning a quarried hillside.
+The sandstone found in the area between Sheffield and Kirkburton, near Huddersfield, is known as "Grenoside Sandstone".

 In Norman and later documents, it is named as Gravenho (1199) and Gravenhowe (1332).
 This name is made from the Saxon word elements of Grave meaning "to dig" and How meaning Hollow.
-In this sense the meaning of Gravenhowe would be "Quarried Hollows" or "Quarried Hills" and indicates that stone has been quarried in Grenoside from the ninth century up to 1938 when the last quarry on Norfolk Hill closed.
+In this sense the meaning of Gravenhowe would be "Quarried Hollows" or "Quarried Hills" and indicates that stone has been quarried in Grenoside from the ninth century until 1938, when the last quarry on Norfolk Hill closed.
 Other spellings of the name are Granenhou (1267), Granow (1450), Graynau (1534), Grenoside (1759), Greenaside (1772) and Grinaside (1831).

 Stone quarrying was a major industry in Grenoside from a very early date until it ceased in 1939.
 The stone quarried in Grenoside varied in quality and was put to several uses.
 The finer grained, hard stones were much in demand as grindstones for the cutlery trade and for fine fettling and finishing in iron foundries.
 Coarse grained stone was used for furnace lining and from these were hewn the stone boxes used in the cementation process of steelmaking.
 In 1860, the following are named as quarry owners in Grenoside – Thomas Beever, George Broadhead, George Firth, Thomas Lint, Joseph Swift and Charles Uttley.

 By the beginning of the seventeenth century, several village people were named in connection with the making of cutlery.
 William Smith, a yeoman of Grenoside, who died "of great age" in 1627 had taken out a cutlers mark in 1614.
 His son, Henry, was a member of the Cutler's Company in 1629.
 The manufacture of cutlery was restricted to those who had served an apprenticeship in the trade; an apprentice served seven or ten years without pay.
 The restriction was closely controlled by the Company of Cutlers in Hallamshire from 1624.
 As a result, many small nailmaking businesses were set up which was not so tightly controlled.
-As late as 1860, three nailmakers are listed as living and working in Grenoside.
+As late as 1860, three nailmakers were listed as living and working in Grenoside.